 Note the phrase, “that are his very own.”
 Jesus wants children who are exclusively His – children who will give Him their entire allegiance and wholeheartedly follow Him.
 In other words, Jesus wants children to be completely loyal to Him (cf. 1 Corinthians 7:35), and for that to happen they have to be unattached to the things of the world (cf. 1 Corinthians 7:30-31).

 Can children give themselves fully and unreservedly to Jesus?
-Yes and no. While God isn’t limited in empowering children to live for Him, it usually takes a lifetime to learn how to do it.
+Yes and no. While God isn’t limited in empowering children to live for Him, it usually takes a lifetime for someone to learn how to do it.

 - Remember that your primary parenting task is to help children be exclusively devoted to Jesus and fully committed citizens in His kingdom.